-Exterior restoration and accessibility improvements are coming to the Morris-Jumel Mansion:
+Exterior restoration and accessibility improvements are coming to the Morris-Jumel Mansion

 Who is doing this work?
 Work is being completed by the Historic House Trust of NYC through a contract with Page Ayres Cowley Architecture, LLC and the NYC Department of Parks & Recreation.
 Our city partners, the Historic House Trust, have a sole-source agreement with the the City of New York which allows them to manage capital projects at their 23 sites, which includes Morris-Jumel Mansion.
 More about this process is outlined in this short video.